testsigmahq/testsigma-docs/src/pages/docs/integrations/bug-reporting/mantis.md

 ---
 title: " Mantis Bug Reporting Integration"
 page_title: "Mantis Bug Reporting Integration in Testsigma"
-metadesc: " How to integrate Testsigma with Mantis for realtime bug reporting during Test Runs"
+metadesc: "Mantis Bug Reporting integration helps you in creating issues in Mantis from the Testsigma.
+Learn how to integrate Testsigma with Mantis for real-time bug reporting"
 noindex: false
 order: 16.34
 page_id: " Mantis Bug Reporting Integration"